Amarchandolu/TO-DO-LIST-COD4451/README.md

 </ul>

 **Code Explanation:**

 HTML code is for creating the structure for the webpage.

-!DOCTYPE html ==> This represents that the document type is HTML and the version is 5, It is an unpaired tag html /html ==>It is a paired tag; this represents root element of HTML.
+!DOCTYPE html ==> This represents that the document type is HTML and the version is 5, It is an unpaired tag

+<html> /<html> ==>It is a paired tag; this represents root element of HTML.
 From here the HTML code will start.

-/html ==> This represents the close of the HTML code head==> This represents opening of head tag, It is a paired tag title ==>This represents the title of the webpage body ==>It is a opening of the body region.
-It acts as a container for the content which must be visible on the webpage, It is a paired tag.
+</html> ==> This represents the close of the HTML code

+<head>==> This represents opening of head tag, It is a paired tag

+ <title> ==>This represents the title of the webpage

+  <body> ==>It is a opening of the body region.
+It acts as a container for the content which must be visible on the
+webpage, It is a paired tag.

-/body ==>It represents closing of the body.
+  </body> ==>It represents closing of the body.

 <div id="myDIV" class="header">: This is a <div> element with the id "myDIV" and the class "header".
 It's used to group the elements together.
 The class "header" suggests it's likely meant for styling purposes.

  <h2 style="margin:5px">To Do List</h2>: This is a level 2 heading (<h2>) displaying the text "To Do List".
 The inline style margin:5px adds a margin of 5 pixels around the heading.

   <input type="text" id="myInput" placeholder="Add things">: This is an <input> element of type "text" with the id

 "myInput".
 It serves as a text field where users can input tasks to add to the to-do list.
-The placeholder text "Add things" suggests what users should input.
+The placeholder text

+"Add things" suggests what users should input.

   '''CSS
 <style> body { margin: 0;